digiaonline/oops/packer/ansible/README.md

 The MySQL root password is `root`

+### firewall

+By default, the firewall role will allow complete access from internal networks and access from anywhere to port 22.
+If you need to expose more ports than this, override `ufw_allowed_incoming_ports`.
+If you don't want to keep any ports open to the world (useful for servers that only need to be internally accessible), override `ufw_allowed_incoming_ports` to the value `[]`.

 ### Adding new roles

 Try to refrain from using roles from Ansible Galaxy.
 Even though you may find what you're looking for there, the